nrfconnect/sdk-nrf/doc/nrf/working_with_nrf/nrf52/gs.rst

    .. group-tab:: iOS

-      1. Connect the nRF52 Series DK to the computer with a micro-USB cable and turn on the DK.
+      1. Connect the |DK| to the computer with a micro-USB cable and turn on the DK.

          **LED1** starts blinking.

       #.
 Open the nRF Connect for Mobile application on your iOS device.
       #.
 If the application does not automatically start scanning, tap the **Play** icon in the upper right corner.
       #.
 Find the DK in the list and tap the corresponding :guilabel:`Connect` button.
-         The default device name for the Peripheral UART sample is *Nordic_UART_Service*.
+         The default device name for the Peripheral UART sample is **Nordic_UART_Service**.

          This opens a new window with information on the device.